< | Help Index | >

 Mistral Options Automation Tab

-Select the card installed or "(None)" to disable automation.
-If your card does not appear in the list or the list is disabled, make sure the card is installed correctly and has been added to the system by running the Instacal program provided by Measurement Computing.
+Select the card or USB module installed or "(None)" to disable automation.
+If your device does not appear in the list or the list is disabled, make sure the it is installed correctly and has been added to the system by running the Instacal program provided by Measurement Computing.
+You may need to restart your computer after installing the Instacal program before the device will be recognized by the Mistral software.
+For USB modules you must connect the module to the computer before running the Mistral software.

 Fail Keypad immediately if a short, bad LED or bad permanent connection is detected